-Promotion of international arbitration in the Caribbean may have had a slow start, but adoption of arbitration as a preferred dispute resolution mechanism is accelerating across the region.
-Jurisdictions in the region appear to be on track to meet the demand for international arbitration facilities in this part of the world.
+Promotion of international arbitration in the Caribbean may have had a slow start, but adoption of arbitration as a preferred dispute resolution mechanism is accelerating across

 As Caribbean jurisdictions have come to appreciate the importance of international arbitration as the ideal dispute settlement mechanism in the rapidly evolving world of international commerce and transborder transactions, they have begun to upgrade their legal systems to cater to this market.
 Numerous jurisdictions in the region are now party to the New York Convention, and the upgrading of domestic laws to cater to international arbitration is gaining momentum.
 This is a significant level of development for a region where the use of international arbitration has not been traditionally endorsed.